New Lease of Life

 Raasay house was sold to George Rainy from London and changed hands again in 1872-4.

-It was sold to Henry Wood who added the ornate Georgian-style wings and frontage to the house.
+It was sold to Herbert Wood who added the ornate Georgian-style wings and frontage to the house.

 Wm Baird & Co.
 Ironmasters bought the estate and operated an iron ore mine.